- What is the best reason to choose Shady Side?

 We believe it’s the people you find here, the SSA family: committed, experienced faculty and staff, who put in long hours as teachers, coaches and advisors; a motivated student body dedicated to learning and discovery; and families who are genuinely interested in learning and ideas.
 Our students receive the highest quality education in an environment that values individuals and families.

 Each SSA campus offers an age-appropriate environment designed to meet the specific needs of children in each life stage.
 We believe the geographical transition that our students make from one campus to the next broadens their learning experience.
 It also enables students to take on meaningful leadership roles in each division, in grades 5, 8 and 12.A bit of history: SSA was founded in 1883 in the Shadyside neighborhood of Pittsburgh.
 As the school grew, SSA purchased farmland in Fox Chapel to build a boarding and day school campus for grades 7–12, which opened in 1922.
 That campus is our present-day Senior School.
 In 1958, SSA opened a Middle School in Fox Chapel for grades 6–8, the first of its kind in Western Pennsylvania.
 Grades K–5 stayed in the East End, eventually moving in 1940 to the current Junior School campus in Point Breeze, where a PK building and program were added in 2007.
+In January 2017, Shady Side Academy merged with the Fox Chapel Country Day school adding a second elementary school campus.

 Attrition (the number of students who leave SSA each year) is very low at Shady Side Academy – about 5% for grades PK-12, which is below the national average.
 A majority of our students move up to the next grade and the next school.
-We're dedicated to providing a continuous program where students can build on a foundation, develop a wide range of skills, increasingly make choices, and discover their own areas of strength.
+We're dedicated to providing a continuous program where students can build on a foundation, develop a wide range of skills, increasingly make choices and discover their own areas of strength.
 From pre-kindergarten through high school, we strive to create excitement and enthusiasm for learning in students and teachers alike.
 The result is a true community of learners.

 Our extensive college counseling program helps students find the "best fit" school for them.
-Four college counselors begin working with families in the freshman year and students choose a college counselor in their junior year.
+Three college counselors begin working with families in the freshman year and students choose a college counselor in their junior year.
 In ninth and tenth grades, the counselors hold information sessions for parents and students to learn about the college process.
 Numerous workshops occur during the junior and senior years to facilitate and aid in the college application process.
 More than 120 college admissions officers visit Shady Side's campus each fall.
 100 percent of SSA graduates attend college.
 View the list of schools attended by our students.

 To the extent that they are able, we hope parents will become involved in their child’s life at school.
 It is important to attend meetings with your child's advisors and teachers, such as Parents’ Night each fall and parent conferences.
 Parents are also asked to contribute to the Blue & Gold Fund, as tuition and fees cover only 75% of the cost of sending a child to SSA.
 Additionally, the school has an active Parents' Association; all parents are welcome and encouraged to participate!